DialogCC: An Automated Pipeline for Creating High-Quality Multi-Modal Dialogue Dataset: DialogCC

-\paragraph{Source Dialogue.} As a source data, we collect five multi-turn text-only dialogue datasets, which are publicly available online.
+\paragraph{Source Dialogue.} As a source data, we collect five multi-turn text-only social dialogue datasets, which are publicly available online.
 Five dialogue datasets are Persona-Chat~\cite{zhang2018personalizing}, EmpatheticDialogues~\cite{rashkin2018towards}, Wizard-of-Wikipedia~\cite{dinan2018wizard}, DailyDialog~\cite{li2017dailydialog}, and BlendedSkillTalk~\cite{smith2020can}.
 They are manually constructed via a crowd-sourcing platform, and each dataset is specialized in specific conversational skills.
 Persona-Chat dataset contains the ability to get to know each other based on given personal information.
 EmpatheticDialogues dataset contains the ability to understand and interpret interlocutors' emotional situations and express emotional reactions adequately.
 Wizard-of-Wikipedia contains the ability to generate specific responses using knowledge or topic.
 DailyDialog contains daily life conversations with aspects, such as emotion, topic, and dialog acts.
-Lastly, in the BlendedSkillTalk, multiple skills (i.e., persona, empathy and knowledge) are integrated into one conversation, as humans do.
-We incorporate five dialogue datasets into one large dialogue dataset by removing duplicated dialogues.
+Lastly, in the BlendedSkillTalk, multiple skills (i.e., persona, empathy, and knowledge) are integrated into one conversation, as humans do.
+We incorporate five dialogue datasets into one large dialogue dataset.

 \paragraph{Source Image-Caption Pairs.} We choose Conceptual Captions 3M~\cite{sharma2018conceptual} (CC3M), which is widely used in multi-modal modeling~\cite{lu2019vilbert,su2019vl} and creating multi-modality dataset~\cite{nagrani2022learning}.
-We obtain 2,712,320 image-caption pairs for the training and validation set.
-The detailed collection process is described in Appendix.
-The duplicated images and images with image-caption similarity smaller than the threshold of 0.185 are filtered out.
-After the filtering, 2,440,485 image-caption pairs are obtained, which are divided into the training / validation / test set with a ratio of 5:1:1, resulting in 1.7M / 0.3M / 0.3M of unique images.
+We collect 2,796,458 image-caption pairs for the training and validation set.
+Then, we discard low-quality image-caption pairs based on our filtering criteria.
+First, we remove image-caption pairs with image-caption cosine similarity lower than the threshold of 0.2439 by leveraging CLIP ViT-L/14 model.
+Second, we remove watermark images using watermark detector~\footnote{\url{https://github.com/LAION-AI/LAION-5B-WatermarkDetection}}.
+Lastly, we remove image-caption pairs that contain copyright-related phrases (e.g., ``royalty free'') in captions.
+After the filtering, 692,292 image-caption pairs are obtained, which are divided into the training / validation / test set with a ratio of 5:1:1, resulting in 494K / 98K / 98K of unique images.
 Note that our pipeline can work with any image-caption datasets, such as Conceptual Captions 12M~\cite{changpinyo2021conceptual} and RedCaps~\cite{desai2021redcaps}.